datopian/playbook/agile/README.md

   * meeting is strictly timeboxed to 5-15m

-    * answers should be very short - each person should speak for no more than  2m (less as team gets larger)
+    * Answers should be very short -- each person should speak for no more than 2 minutes (less as the team gets larger).
-    * if bigger issues arise take them out of standup
+    * If bigger issues arise, take them out of standup.

   * Only people "committed" to the project may speak (anyone “involved” with the project may listen)